Insurance Commission of Western Australia (ICWA)

 - Not requiring an annual inspection.

-To complete the transfer process, you will be required to attend a driver and vehicle services centre or regional agent in person.
+To complete the transfer process, you are required to attend a driver and vehicle services centre or regional agent in person.
 For most light vehicles not needing a roadworthiness examination, you must provide an interstate vehicle licence application, proof of garaging in WA, proof of vehicle ownership, interstate number plates and proof of interstate registration.